vibhaas/vibhaas.github.io/_tabs/about.md

 > This is the personal blog of Vibhaas Srivastava (@accord).
 Topics: Programming, B.Tech., Essays, AI/ML, Philosophy, Anime.

 This website was created using the [Chirpy theme for Jekyll](https://github.com/cotes2020/jekyll-theme-chirpy), with some amount of custom modifications.
 It runs on [Github Pages](https://pages.github.com/).
+The comments are powered by [Giscus](https://giscus.app/) and analytics by [GoatCounter](https://goatcounter.com).
 In the future, I plan to rewrite this website from scratch.

 You can view the github repo for the website at [github.com/vibhaas/vibhaas.github.io](https://github.com/vibhaas/vibhaas.github.io).